SpaceX calls off nail-biting catch attempt as booster splashes down to Earth

 The two-stage megarocket — which features the Starship spacecraft stacked atop the Super Heavy booster — lifted off during a 30-minute window that opened at 5 p.m.
 ET Tuesday.

-President-elect Donald Trump is attending the event.
-Trump is joined by SpaceX CEO Elon Musk, in another example of Musk’s increasing role in Trump’s orbit.
+President-elect Donald Trump attended the event.
+Trump was joined by SpaceX CEO Elon Musk, in another example of Musk’s increasing role in Trump’s orbit.

 The goal of these test flights is to hash out how SpaceX might one day recover and rapidly refly Super Heavy boosters and Starship spacecraft for future missions.
 Quickly reusing rocket parts is considered essential to drastically reducing the time and cost of getting cargo — or ships of people — to space.